dannybouwers/nef2jpeg/README.md

 ```

 ## DESCRIPTION
 The script will search for NEF files in a folder (and it's subfolders) and convert the to JPEG files.
-Before conversion some automatic processing is performed to enhance the curve and scale the image.
+Before conversion some automatic processing is performed to level enhancement and scale the image.
+The image is scaled to fit FullHD resolution (i.e. max 1920x1920).
+Level enhancement is performed using Fred Weinhaus' [redist](http://www.fmwconcepts.com/imagemagick/redist/index.php) with settings `-m HSL 60,90,30`.

 The script is designed to be used in a periodic cron job on a Synology NAS.